InsomniaCoder/insomniacoder/README.md

 # Hi there / Sawasdee krub / Hola! ✌🏻

 My name is Tanat.
-I am a SRE engineer here at Adevinta living in Barcelona, Spani.
-My work is to build a platform, and evolve with it.
+I am a senior SRE engineer here at Adevinta living in Barcelona, Spain.
+My work is to build a runtime platform, and evolve it to be more resilience, and offer what our platform user is looking for.

 ## Passsion

 My passion is to make developer's lives easier.
 I am happy to see the platform I built helps developer to work easily and of course, fun to work with.

+I also love sharing my experience to the wider audience.

 ## What's new